History of the alphabet: Graphically independent alphabets

 One modern national alphabet that has not been graphically traced back to the Canaanite alphabet is the Maldivian script, which is unique in that, although it is clearly modeled after Arabic and perhaps other existing alphabets, it derives its letter forms from numerals.
-Another is the hangul alphabet used to write Korean, which was created in 1443.
+Others are the hangul alphabet used to write Korean, which was created in 1443; and Ogham, used for Primitive Irish inscriptions in the 3rd to 8th centuries AD.

 Alphabets in other media

 Changes to a new writing medium sometimes caused a break in graphical form, or make the relationship difficult to trace.
 It is not immediately obvious that the cuneiform Ugaritic alphabet derives from a prototypical Semitic abjad, for example, although this appears to be the case.
 And while manual alphabets are a direct continuation of the local written alphabet (both the British two-handed and the French/American one-handed alphabets retain the forms of the Latin alphabet, as the Indian manual alphabet does Devanagari, and the Korean does Hangul), Braille, semaphore, maritime signal flags, and the Morse codes are essentially arbitrary geometric forms.
 The shapes of the English Braille and semaphore letters are not derived from the graphic forms of the letters themselves.
 Most modern forms of shorthand are also unrelated to the alphabet, generally transcribing sounds instead of letters.